lvalentin/help/app/_console/en/website-status-page.md

 ## Details

+This part of the status page gives you the state of the monitred website from the different locations.

 ![Check my Website console status page details](/assets/img/fullsize/en/console/website-status/details.png)

+Everything is `Ok` from all locations.

 ## Metrics

+[Availability](/en/terms-definitions/#availability) and [response time](/en/terms-definitions/#response-time) graphs of the website.

 ![Check my Website console status page metrics](/assets/img/fullsize/en/console/website-status/metrics.png)

+You can choose to have both graphs by day, week or month.

 ## Events

+[Events](/en/terms-definitions/#events) occur when a website is changing state for exemple.
+You can find here all events that occured during the last 7 days.

 ![Check my Website console status page events](/assets/img/fullsize/en/console/website-status/events.png)

+The website in this example got problems for around 7 minutes on the *07/26/2014* at *11:32*.

 You can go the [settings page](/en/console/website-status/) to configure your status page.